Scholar. Activist. Critic. Curator.

 About Salamishah Tillet

 Salamishah received the Pulitzer Prize for criticism for her work at The New York Times Magazine for columns examining race, genre, and Black perspectives as the arts and entertainment world responded to the Black Lives Matter moment with new works.
 She is also the author of In Search of The Color Purple: The Story of an American Masterpiece, and currently working on a book on the civil rights icon, Nina Simone.
-She is currently the Henry Rutgers Professor of Africana Studies and Creative Writing and the Director of Express Newark , a center for socially engaged art and design at Rutgers University–Newark.
+She is currently the Henry Rutgers Professor of Africana Studies and Creative Writing and the Director of Express Newark , a center for art, design, and digital storytelling at Rutgers University–Newark.
 In 2003, she and her sister Scheherazade Tillet founded the arts organization A Long Walk Home.

 In Search of the Color Purple